Ghostbusters: Afterlife: As Ghostbusters III

-Development as Ghostbusters: Afterlife
+As Ghostbusters: Afterlife

 A new film connected to the original two films was revealed in January 2019.
 Ivan Reitman's son Jason was confirmed to direct from a script he co-wrote with Gil Kenan while Ivan would serve as a producer.
 The film would feature teenagers—two males and two females—as the recruits for the Ghostbusters team.

 Jason Reitman said the film ignores the events of 2016's Ghostbusters reboot, which was directed by Paul Feig.
 Reitman said he did not mean to snub the 2016 film and that he had "nothing but admiration" for Feig.
 Feig said Reitman had been a supporter of his film and that he "can't wait to see his take on the Ghostbusters universe".
 Reitman later said the idea of a teenage girl wanting to be a Ghostbuster had come to him, and with a positive reaction from Feig's film, proved the idea that anyone could be a Ghostbuster would work.
 Reitman also said the Ghostbusters franchise could readily expand on this idea with all types of people becoming Ghostbusters, personally thanking Feig for making this possible.
 Reitman considered, unlike the three prior Ghostbusters films—all of which involve people going into the ghostbusting business—he wanted to make this film about family first.
 With Kenan, Reitman created a script based around the Spengler family and the reason they are so disconnected.
 According to Dan Aykroyd, "Jason Reitman wrote a beautiful, heartfelt script that takes the real DNA from the first two movies and transfers that directly to the third, the next generation.
 It hands the legacy off to a new generation of stars, players, actors, and characters."
 Murray, who was also confirmed to be reprising Peter Venkman, was positive about the script.
 Ramis's daughter Violet (whom Reitman befriended during the filming of the first film), gave her blessing after reading an early version of the screenplay, saying that the story "captures the spirit of what the old movies are".
 She occasionally visited the sets and was (at the insistence of Reitman and propmaster Guillaume DeLouche) photographed wearing her late father's proton pack prop from the first film while prop makers from The Hand Prop Room in Los Angeles were building lighter replicas of it for Mckenna Grace to wear.

 With a script centered around family, Reitman felt it was appropriate to change the backdrop from New York City to the American West to give the film a new identity and a different color palette.
 The script was structured to slowly reveal the connection to the Egon Spengler character, which would bring in elements of earlier Ghostbusters films.
 For example, the film sees Aykroyd's character return to running Ray's Occult Books, as seen in Ghostbusters II, but only the events of the original film are directly referenced.